chimin14/QuizApp-Python-Java-CSharp/README.md

 ## Project Overview

 The Multi-Language Interactive Knowledge Quiz is a console-based application that provides an engaging, customizable quiz experience for users across various knowledge areas.
-Developed in Python, JavaScript, and C#, this project demonstrates cross-language programming proficiency while offering an educational tool that helps users test their knowledge in selected categories and difficulty levels.
+Developed in Python, and C#, this project demonstrates cross-language programming proficiency while offering an educational tool that helps users test their knowledge in selected categories and difficulty levels.

 ## Project Goals

 - Educational Tool: To create an interactive quiz that helps users learn and test their knowledge on various topics.
-- Cross-Language Practice: To showcase skills in Python, JavaScript, C#, making the quiz accessible across multiple platforms.
+- Cross-Language Practice: To showcase skills in Python, C#, making the quiz accessible across multiple platforms.
 - Feature-Rich Quiz Experience: To implement features such as category selection, difficulty customization, real-time feedback, and progress saving, creating a dynamic and user-friendly quiz.

 ## Key Features